FundingPoint

 How to Start Investing With $100 or Less

-You do not need thousands of dollars to begin building wealth.
-A practical guide to opening your first investment account and making your first purchase.
+You don't need thousands of dollars to begin building wealth.
+Here's a practical, step-by-step guide to opening your first investment account and making your first purchase with as little as $100.

 How to Start Investing With $100 or Less